We are delighted to welcome our new member to our Transport leadership team, Alastair Cobb, who joins as Head of the Transport Business Unit.

 The new leadership team will be responsible for guiding the Transport business unit through an exciting time for the industry and for our customers.
-We recently sat down with Alastair and Mark to discuss their vision for SEA’s transport solutions and why they are excited to be on board.
+We recently sat down with Alastair to discuss their vision for SEA’s transport solutions and why they are excited to be on board.

 Alastair Cobb: Thank you!
 It’s great to have joined SEA - both Mark and I are excited for what the future holds for our section of the business.
 As Head of the Transport Business, I will oversee all of the elements of sales, marketing, engineering, and delivery for our transport solutions.
 During my career I’ve held numerous senior leadership roles in engineering organisations with responsibilities spanning all aspects of the business.
 I have specialised in operational and delivery performance, covering a broad range of domains, including transport systems in road, rail, and air, connected vehicles and complex data-intensive systems.